-The original vision that TreeSong sprouted from
+The original vision from which TreeSong sprouted

-by Michelle Fox:
+by Michelle Fox

 I wish to create a Nature Education and Retreat Center which is dedicated to supporting deep appreciation and connection to nature while inspiring a deeper connection to oneself and community.
 Moving forward from the premise that humans have the propensity to care for that which they know, understand, and are connected to, programs offered will inspire stewardship and a dedication to actively care for nature and our planet at large.
 In an over-culture permeated by disconnect, a return to our essence is called for.
 Naturalist John Muir shared, “The clearest way into the universe is through a forest wilderness.”
 Our planet needs people that are connected to the beauty of their own inner universe, and the myriad of blessings that surround them to be effective leaders and stewards.
 Nature offers an amazing opportunity for reconnection and inspiration.

 Programs for children and adults will be offered, with a focus on Nature Awareness for children.
 Opportunities designed specifically for families will be available as well, to foster the health and well-being of each individual and the larger family constellation.
 In all programs, a blend of ancient indigenous wisdom in addition to modern ecological understanding will be utilized.
 There will be a focus on nature as teacher, music and movement, storytelling, ceremony (such as rites of passage), wildlife education, and activities which enhance awareness (of self and surroundings) as well as wholeness.

 Interlaced with the ongoing Nature Education programs will be opportunities for outside entities to utilize the space for classes, retreats and other various programs (for example, a local Yoga center renting the space for a Yoga retreat).
 Any outside program sponsored would ascribe to the general mission of supporting health and well-being, in this way offering a Center with integrity in its focus.